 A small beam waist (more precisely, a beam waist with small waist radius), also called a tight beam focus, can be obtained by focusing a laser beam with a lens which has a short focal length and most importantly a high numerical aperture, and making sure that the lens aperture is largely filled by the input beam.
 A high beam quality is also an important precondition for tight beam focusing.

-For non-circular beams, the position of the beam waist can be different for different transverse directions.
-This phenomenon is called astigmatism, and it may be generated or removed e.g. by using cylindrical optics.
+For non-circular beams, the longitudinal position of the beam waist can be different for different transverse directions.
+This phenomenon is called astigmatism, and it may be generated or removed e.g. by using cylindrical lenses.